 1.1 Welcome to ASP.NET MVC

 ASP.NET MVC is a new web application framework from Microsoft.
 It was first unveiled in November of 2007 and has since seen more than 10 releases and 2 major versions.
-With the high number of releases, this framework has received quite a bit of feedback and is much more stable that other new framework releases from Microsoft.
+With the high number of releases, this framework has received quite a bit of feedback and is much more stable than other new framework releases from Microsoft.
 The name stands for Model-View-Controller, a pattern that is becoming increasingly popular with web development frameworks.

 ASP.NET MVC is both an alternative and compliment to Web Forms, which means you won't be dealing with Pages and Controls, PostBacks or ViewState, or any complicated event lifecycle.
 Instead, you'll be defining controller, actions, and views.
 The underlying ASP.NET platform is the same, however, so things like HttpHandlers & HttpModules still apply, and you can mix MVC and Web Forms pages in the same application.